 My 9-year old dog has always been housebroken, so why has she started peeing in the house?

 Anytime an older dog develops a behavior problem, especially a housebreaking problem, the first thing I recommend is a trip to the veterinarian.
 A physical problem is often the source of changes in behavior that occur late in life, so a health problem should be ruled out before taking any steps to address the problem behaviorally.

 Another thing to consider… does your dog need to go through a doggie door or go up and down stairs to get to her potty area?
 These things can cause discomfort for older dogs, and your dog may be pottying inside to avoid making the uncomfortable trip outside.
 This can often be helped by lowering your dog door or by adding a ramp for your dog to use so she doesn’t have to tackle the stairs to go in and out.
 Your vet can offer solutions to help with any discomfort your creaky, old dog might be having, so this is another good thing to bring up at your veterinary consultation.

 I don’t live in Los Angeles.
 How can I find a trainer in my area to help with my housebreaking?

-If you need housebreaking help but don't live in the LA area, I recommend getting a referral to a local dog trainer from your veterinarian or groomer... they usually know the scoop on the best trainers in town.
-I also recommend checking out TheHousebreakingBible.com, my free site where you can find all the info you need to set up your dog's housebreaking program on your own.
+If you need housebreaking help but don’t live in the LA area, I recommend getting a referral to a local dog trainer from your veterinarian or groomer… they usually know the scoop on the best trainers in town.
+I also recommend checking out TheHousebreakingBible.com, my free site where you can find all the info you need to potty train your dog and set up a housebreaking program on your own.